UBC-STAT/stat-406/faq.md

 I find that, in the process of preparing an MWE, I can often answer my own question.
 So it is a useful exercise even if you aren’t ready to call in the experts yet.
 The process of stripping your problem down to its bare essence often reveals where the root issue lies.
 My above code is an MWE: I set a seed, so we both can use _exactly_ the same data, and it's only a few lines long without calling any custom code that you don't have.

-For a good discussion of how to do this, see [stackexchange](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example-aka-mcve-minimal-complete-and-ver/5963610#5963610).
+For a good discussion of how to do this, see the [R Lecture](https://ubc-stat.github.io/stat-406-lectures/slides/00-r-review.html) or  [stackexchange](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example-aka-mcve-minimal-complete-and-ver/5963610#5963610).

 ### How to write good code